List of Vermont state symbols

 The red clover (Trifolium pratense) was designated as the state flower by the Vermont General Assembly in 1895.
 The red clover is often seen in the countryside of Vermont hosting the state insect – the western honey bee (Apis mellifera), designated by Act 124 of the 1978 biennial session of the Vermont General Assembly.
 A natural companion and frequent visitor to the state flower, the honey bee was chosen for its agricultural benefits, and for being a "social" insect and representing the unity side of Vermont's state motto Freedom and Unity.

 Vermont named two official state fish by Joint Resolution of the Vermont General Assembly in 1978 and statute in 2011: the cold-water fish, the brook trout (Salvelinus fontinalis) and the warm-water fish, the walleye (Sander vitreous vitreous).

 The state tree is the sugar maple (Acer saccharum), effective in 1949.
 The sugar maple is the source of maple syrup, Vermont's most famous export.
+The state mushroom is the bear's head tooth fungus (Hericium americanum), effective in 2024.

 The Morgan horse became the state mammal in 1961.
 The Morgan horse is a horse breed originally from Vermont, and named for Justin Morgan.
 The state maintains standards and develops bloodlines for the breed at the University of Vermont's Morgan Horse Farm at Weybridge.

-The state amphibian, adopted by the legislature in 1997, is the northern leopard frog (Rana pipiens).

 Vermont has also designated an official state mineral (talc), pie (apple pie), soil ("Tunbridge Soil Series"), beverage (milk), gem (grossular garnet), and fossil (the beluga skeleton at the University of Vermont's Perkins Geology Museum).

 The state reptile is the painted turtle.
 The state rocks are granite, marble, and slate.

 Vermont is distinct for being among only three U.S. states with both a state seal and a coat of arms.
 Vermont is the only U.S. state to have a heraldically correct blazon describing its coat of arms.